Parth002933v/library_management_system/README.md

-Here’s the updated `README.md` with instructions for running migrations and seeds:

----

 # Library Management System

 This project is a library management system containerized with Docker, including a Node.js backend, PostgreSQL database, and pgAdmin.